hackbraten68/it-professionals-docs/src/content/docs/week-4/01-introduction-security.md

 ![Intro](../../../assets/intro_security/intro.png)

-:::tip[What you'll learn]
-In this lesson, you will learn how to:
+:::tip[In this lesson, you will learn how to:]

-- Define key security terms•
+- Define key security terms
 - Identify different types of security threats
 - Identify the components that comprise a security strategy
 - List the types of security controls